Check privacy settings when using Docker on macOS

 However, when we run it, we get HTTP Status 404 Not Found and cannot access the site.

-When I put this docker-compose.yml file and a set of related files in one folder and run it in another directory, it appears fine.
+When I place the docker-compose.yml file along with a set of related files in one folder and run them in another directory, everything works fine.

 Where should we check?